Square Underwriting FAQs

 What is credit risk?

-In processing payments, Square takes on credit risk because we pay and settle money with your business immediately, even if goods and services haven’t yet been delivered, essentially providing you early access to future sales revenue.
+In processing payments, Square takes on credit risk because we pay and settle money with your business immediately, even if goods and services haven’t yet been delivered, essentially providing you early access to future sales turnover.

 If the goods and services aren’t delivered or are not delivered as promised, your customers may file a chargeback with their bank.
-We call the amount of non-delivered goods and services ‘presale exposure’ and the number of days of early revenue access ‘presale days’.
+We call the amount of non-delivered goods and services ‘presale exposure’ and the number of days of early turnover access ‘presale days’.
 When a business is unable to deliver, the presale exposure turns into chargebacks.
 If the seller is then unable to cover chargebacks associated with the presale exposure, they turn into loss.

 Learn more in Chargeback .